Ihlas Bebou

-Ihlas Bebou (born 23 April 1994) is a Togolese professional footballer who plays as a forward or right winger for Bundesliga club TSG Hoffenheim and the Togo national team.
+Ihlas Bebou (born 23 April 1994) is a Togolese professional footballer who plays as a forward or right winger for Togo national team.

 Club career

 Bebou started playing football at Garather SV and VfB Hilden before joining Fortuna Düsseldorf in 2011.
 In December 2016 and June 2017, he rejected contract extensions with his current contract running out in 2018.

 On 31 August 2017, the last day of the German summer transfer window, Bebou joined Bundesliga side Hannover.

 On 16 May 2019, it was confirmed, that Bebou would join TSG Hoffenheim from the upcoming season.
 He penned a four-year contract.

 International career

 Bebou debuted for the Togo national team in a 5–0 win over Djibouti on 4 September 2016.